bhall66/DacTone/README.md

 ## Introduction

-This Arduino library is meant for creating audio tones on an ESP32 microcontroller its internal digital-to-audio (DAC) converter.
+This Arduino library is meant for creating audio tones on an ESP32 microcontroller using its internal digital-to-audio (DAC) converter.
 The result is a well-formed sine wave on either of its two DAC pins, GPIO25 or GPIO26.

 ## Basic Usage